WHAT IS A

 A TAX NOMAD?

-A tax nomad is someone who reclaims their tax freedom by strategically relocating their residency, businesses, and assets to the countries that benefit them the most based on their goals.
+Tax nomads are people who reclaim their tax freedom by strategically relocating their residency, businesses, and assets to the countries that best support their personal and financial goals.

-Because they understand that their life, wealth, and future should never depend on a single system.
+They know that their life, wealth, and future should never depend on a single country.

 THE ORIGIN OF TAX NOMADS